 Caves are amazing and I’m not talking about a man/woman caves in homes (although some are pretty fantastic and necessary).

-Natural caves allow us to be a guest into exotic ecosystem.
+Natural caves allow us to be a guest in an exotic ecosystem.
 It’s not everyday, we get to experience this.

 One of the most exotic and diverse National Parks that I have experienced for is Gunung Mulu National park and Bako National Park in Borneo.